alexiscolin/vue-timeselector/README.md

 ```

-Using `v-modal` lets you benefit of the "two-way-binding" thanks to the `input` event emitted included in the prop.
-But you can also use `:value` prop in order to inject data in vue-timeselector component and listen the input manualy:
+Using `v-modal` lets you benefit of the "two-way-binding" thanks to the `input` emitted event included in the prop.
+But you can also use `:value` prop in order to inject data in vue-timeselector component and listen the `input` event manualy:
 ``` html
 <timeselector :value="time" @input="myListenerFunc(e)"></timeselector>
 ```

-Support name attribute for normal html form submission
+Supports name attribute for normal HTML form submission
 ``` html
 <timeselector v-model="time" :name="uniquename"></timeselector>
 ```

-Support id attribute as well
+Supports id attribute as well
 ``` html
 <timeselector v-model="time" :id="uniqueid"></timeselector>
 ```